Affiliate links on Android Authority may earn us a commission. Learn more.

 LG V60 review: Should you buy it?

 If you value LG’s typical strengths, then the V60 might work for you.
 LG did a bang up job with the hardware, audio, and battery life in particular.
 The V60 is the battery master to beat at the moment.
 Moreover, the optional Dual Screen does add a measure of functionality, though perhaps not as much as true foldables, such as the Samsung Galaxy Fold.

 On the other hand, some aspects of the phone disappoint.
 The camera is quite good, and yet still manages to fall short of what competing phones deliver.
 Perhaps more damningly, the camera doesn’t offer any standout features or functionality.
 Then there’s the display.
 While it’s a fine Full HD+ panel, it doesn’t offer the resolution or the refresh rate available on competing models that some consumers may pine after.
 Last, the software feels childish at times and could use a boost in sophistication.

-For the not-too-picky buyer, the low price and battery life may be reason enough to jump on the V60.
+For the not-too-picky buyer, the low price and stellar battery life may be reason enough to jump on the V60.
 For those seeking that little extra something, the LG V60 ThinQ might leave you wanting.